 Sexual harassment is any unwanted attention of a sexual nature that occurs in the process of working or seeking work and jeopardizes a person's ability to earn a living.
-Harassment ranges from verbal annoyance and demands to physical conduct of a sexual nature.
+Harassment ranges from annoyances and distractions to deliberate intimidation, threats and demands to physical acts.
 Is it a serious problem?

 Most persons would agree that any employee whose supervisor makes sexual demands accompanied by job-related threats is in a serious, troubling situation.
-This is especially so where jobs are scarce, as is the case in many Vermont communities, and when the employee has few job skills.
+This is especially so where jobs are scarce, as is the case in many New Hampshire communities, and when the employee has few job skills.
 However, less blatant forms of harassment may also have the serious effect of jeopardizing the employee's income or career prospects.
 Acts that may appear to the bystander to be humorous or insignificant may be disturbing and distracting from the victim's perspective-sufficiently so to lead to a decline in work performance or a rise in absenteeism.
 Who are the victims?

 Most of those who have studied this problem have found that the overwhelming majority of workers who encounter sex-related threats, demands, and annoying behavior are women.
-This is understandable, for it is consistent with the way power is distributed in the workplace-women workers are typically at the bottom of the job ladder, and those in supervisory positions are mostly males.
-Those who claim that harassment of males by females must get equal consideration do have a point, but very few females are in positions of advantage over males in the workplace.
+This is understandable, for in most workplaces women workers are typically at the bottom of the job ladder, and those in supervisory positions are mostly males.
+Certainly harassment of males by females must get equal consideration, but very few females are in positions of advantage over males in the workplace.
 Sexual overtures from the employee to the supervisor hardly entail the threat associated with the reverse.
 Is harassment widespread?